vinculum3141-ship-it/assigment-djehuty/presentation/SPEAKER_NOTES.md

 ### Slide 11: Advantages & Benefits (1.5 min)

+**VISUAL EMPHASIS: Before/After Comparison**
+- **Start with the visual at top:** "This before/after comparison shows the transformation we're enabling."
+- **Point to left (red box):** "BEFORE: Faculty Dean asks 'how many datasets from our faculty?'"
+- "The answer is literally 🤷 - 'we don't know.'"
+- "Current process: manual counting in spreadsheets, unreliable Organizations field, hours of work, only 60% accuracy."
+- **Point to right (green box):** "AFTER: Same question gets an instant, accurate answer: 42 datasets."
+- "Automated dashboard access, structured data, high accuracy at 90%."

+**For Non-Technical Stakeholders:**
+- "This is the bottom-line impact: turning 'we don't know' into '42 datasets' with confidence."
+- "This isn't about technology - it's about enabling informed decision-making."

 **Multi-Stakeholder Value:**
-- "Benefits span multiple stakeholder groups - this isn't just a technical exercise."
+- "Benefits span multiple stakeholder groups - let me break this down."

 **For Faculties:**
 - "Primary beneficiaries can finally track their research output."
-- "Datasets per faculty, downloads, citations - supports strategic planning."
+- "Track datasets, downloads, citations - supports strategic planning."
-- "Identify research strengths - which topics get most attention."
+- "Identify research strengths and gaps."
 - "Benchmarking - compare Faculty of AE at TU Delft vs TU Eindhoven."
 - "Demonstrate impact to funders and leadership."